neurolibre/upload-files-action/README.md

-# Open Journals :: Upload files
+# NeuroLibre :: Upload files

 This action creates a topic branch for a paper in the corresponding Open Journal's papers repository and adds the paper files (pdf/jats/crossref xml) to it.